Sax, Minnesota: History

 A post office called Sax was established in 1916, and remained in operation until 1930.
 The community was named for Solomon Saxe, an original owner of the town site.

 Arts and culture

-The nearby Sax–Zim Bog area is home to one of the world's best birdwatching places and the site of the annual Sax–Zim Winter Birding Festival held in February.
+The nearby Sax–Zim Bog area is known as a birdwatching area and is listed by the National Audubon Society as an Important Bird Area, "a designation reserved for the best bird habitats in the world".
+The area is also the site of the annual Sax–Zim Winter Birding Festival held in February.
 The bog was named for the two nearby communities of Sax and Zim.